erikt/MiamiStateMachine/README.md

 await m.atEndingState

 // true
-// There are no events that could change the state from s3.
+// The s3 state has no transitions defined for any event.
 ```

 ## What's with the name?